How to Use This Calculator

 Input the bottom number that is shared by both fractions.
 Ensure it is not zero.

-See the simplified sum, unsimplified sum, decimal equivalent, percentage, and mixed number form of your result.
+See the simplified sum, unsimplified sum, decimal equivalent, percentage, mixed number form, and fraction type.
+The 'Fraction Insights' panel provides additional context and interpretation of your results.

 Example Calculation